 Data Quality Services is a very important concept of SQL Server.
 I have recently started to explore the same and I am really learning some good concepts.
-Here are two very important blog posts which one should go over before continuing this blog post.
+Here are two very important blog posts which one should go over before continuing this blog post about Data Quality Services.

 - Installing Data Quality Services (DQS) on SQL Server 2012